bluelightning32/vtk_print_examples/README.md

 # vtk_print_examples

-This repository shows how to use VTK and vtkbool to make STL files in C++ for 3d printing.
+This repository shows how to use VTK, vtkbool, and Walnut to make STL files in C++ for 3d printing.

 VTK library was created on 1993.
 As such, its API does not use new C++ features (such as std::function or std::shared_ptr) where they would be helpful.
 All of the objects are internally reference counted.
 The reference count can be managed by